Utility Company Charges

 "Monopoly utilities want to extinguish the independent rooftop solar market in America to protect their socialist control of how we get our electricity.
 They have engaged in class warfare and tried to sabotage net metering, a billing method that gives individual homeowners fair credit for power produced on their own rooftops.
 They would like to deny us Americans energy choice and maintain their monopoly status."

-I never thought I would see the day when ultra-conservatives were using words and phrases like "socialist control" and "class warfare" applied to big business --- much less the oil-and-gas business and the coal business, who, like the utilities, would like to keep the TUSK folks from using their solar panels.
+I never thought I would see the day when ultra-conservatives were using words and phrases like "socialist control" and "class warfare" applied to big business.

-It is interesting to see ultra-conservatives supporting something (solar energy) that big businesses like utilities, oil-and-gas companies, and coal companies want to stifle.
+It is interesting to see ultra-conservatives supporting something (distributed solar energy) that big businesses like utilities, oil-and-gas companies, and coal companies want to stifle.

 The cartoon at the top of this page (the Koch brothers taking solar panels off of a man's roof and the man aiming a gun at them, telling them to stop) conveys this whole scenario in one funny image.